m-heim/Npc/README.md

 - Code generation
 - (Peephole optimizations)

 Any contributions in any way appreciated.

-Just clone and make a pull request.
+How to:
+- preferred way to contribute is via vscode in windows with wsl or simply in linux.
+If you want to use another IDE do so as you wish though.
+- the settings and extensions are provided in .vscode
+-